connorsteph/connorsteph/README.md

 <table width=90%>
 <tr>
-<th> Figure 4: Pixel-wise classification of the chaoticity of trajectories using a deep learning model with a semantic segmentation approach.
-Note the blob-like artifacts in the prediction which imply multiple classifications for the same trajectory.</th>
+<th align="left"> Figure 4: Pixel-wise classification of the chaoticity of trajectories using a deep learning model with a semantic segmentation approach.
+Left: ground truth, right: predictions.
+Note the blob-like artifacts in the prediction (right) which imply multiple classifications for the same trajectory.</th>
-<th> Figure 5: Trajectory chaos classifications obtained from a physics-based deep learning model, making classifications at the trajectory level.</th>
+<th align="left"> Figure 5: Trajectory chaos classifications obtained from a physics-based deep learning model, making classifications at the trajectory level.</th>
 </tr>
 <tr>
 <td width=50%>